OpenEmpiresProject/OpenEmpires/doc/renderer.md

 1. Game state to graphic instruction translation: Done by `GraphicInstructor`
 2. Graphics loadup: Done by `GraphicsLoader` initerface where currently implemented to use DRS files.
 3. Graphics storage and lookup: Done by `GraphicsRegistry` (which is populated by the `GraphicsLoader`)
-4. Z-Ordering: Done by `ZOrderStrategy` where currently implemented to use z=x+y sort of strategy with slicing large textures.
+4. Z-Ordering: Done by `ZOrderStrategy` where currently implemented to use a tile based sorting strategy.

 And it is designed to prevent leaking any specific image storage implementations (such as DRS files) to the engine/core.
 ![](images/renderer.png)